-Eventually the coconut becomes more jelly and less water and once it matures, the jelly grows into hard coconut meat, which is eventually used to make coconut oil, coconut milk and other coconut products.
+Eventually the coconut becomes more jelly and less water.
+Once it fully matures, the jelly grows into hard coconut meat.

-Mature coconuts usually also contain coconut water, but water from young coconuts is the most nutritious and the tastiest.
+Mature coconuts usually also contain coconut water, but water from young coconuts is the tastiest and most nutritious.

-Coconut water of mature coconuts is usually discarded: only the coconut meat is used to make products such as coconut oil and coconut milk.
+Coconut water of mature coconuts is usually discarded.
+The meat is used to produce coconut products such as coconut milk and coconut oil.

-Some brands buy this old coconut water, which is much cheaper and of inferior quality.
-They then sell it as ‘’coconut water’’ without stating that it’s from old coconuts.
+Some brands however sell this old coconut water which is much cheaper and of inferior quality.
+They label it as ‘’coconut water’’ without stating that it’s from old coconuts.

-That is not to say that you shouldn’t drink water from a fresh brown coconut; I have many times and some of it is very tasty.
+This doesn’t mean that you shouldn’t drink water from a fresh brown coconut.
+I have many times and some of it is very tasty.

 It is just less nutritious and you need to check if the water isn’t acidic.
 Don’t drink it if it’s acidic.

 6. Organic or not?

-In general it is best to use organic products, both for your own health, for the people who produce them and for the environment.
+Eating organic is good for your health, good for the people who produce the products and good for the environment.

-When they are sprayed, it’s mostly on the trunks, not on the fruits and even so the husk and shell are quite thick, so it’s safe to assume that they don’t penetrate the inside of the coconut.
+When they do spray coconut trees, it’s mostly the trunks, not the fruits.
+Since the husk and shell are very thick, the chemicals don’t penetrate the inside of the coconut.

 7. Cruelty-free is a must

-A downside of the booming coconut business is that some companies and individuals are only in it for the money, disregarding human and animal rights and the environment.
+A downside of the booming coconut business is that some people are mostly interested in financial gains.
+I however believe that human and animal rights and environmental protection should be the priority.

-Monkeys work faster and cheaper than people and can be treated however those people see fit.
+Monkeys work faster and are cheaper than people.

-This is awful in every sense and there is absolutely no justification to have some other being, whether man or animal suffer to serve us.
+There really is no justification for making anyone, man or animal suffer to serve us.

-Please make it a priority to support brands that embody values of love and respect for all beings and the environment.
+Please make it a priority to support brands that embody values of love and respect for all.

 So which coconut water is the healthiest?

 They are also more sustainable as they don’t require packaging.
-After all, nature made the best possible container for them.
+After all, nature made the best possible container for coconuts!